Otto-AA/MidiPlayer/tutorials/MidiPlayer.md

     -   [Custom modifications to events](#custom-modifications-to-events)

 ## Loading the Library
 To use MidiPlayer in your script you can choose one of the following methods.
 The first one is using ES6 which (currently) needs to be compiled into older versions of javascript before publishing it.
-The second one uses the good old `<script>` tag, so it can be used without compiling.
+The second one uses an already compiled version combined with the good old `<script>` tag, so it can be used without compiling.

 ### Using ES6  `import`